canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 **Requirements:**

 - Exactly 3 questions must be asked and saved
-- Questions must be specific to user's situation, drawing from collected data
+- Questions gather additional information needed to understand the user's situation
+- Questions are NOT for re-collecting form data already provided
+- Questions focus on context, urgency, troubleshooting history, or other relevant details
+- AI receives all previously collected data (title, description, filled form fields) to avoid duplicate questions
 - Each question/answer saved immediately after user responds

 **Phase Transition:**